 Pinjarra Williams Road Improvement

-The Pinjarra-Williams Road provides a key link between the Wheatbelt and the coast, including mines around Boddington requiring access to the ports of Fremantle and Bunbury.
+We are continuing works along Pinjarra Williams Road, which provides a key link between the Wheatbelt and the coast.
+This includes mines around Boddington requiring access to the ports of Fremantle and Bunbury.

 Scope of works